 With the release of Fatal Fury: First Contact, Nintendo Switch owners receive yet another Neo Geo Pocket Color fighter.
-While the game can’t match the fighter count of The Last Blade: Beyond the Destiny, seeing chibi-fied version of Terry Bogard and Geese Howard battle might provoke pangs of nostalgia.
+While the game can’t match the fighter count of The Last Blade: Beyond the Destiny, seeing chibi-fied versions of Terry Bogard and Geese Howard battle it out might provoke pangs of nostalgia.

 Developer: Yumekobo, Code Mystics

 The Neo Geo Pocket Color (or NGPC) had a tragically short-lived run in the Americas.
 Released in August 1999, SNK’s $69.99 portable system sold briskly at retailers like Wal-Mart and Toys “R” Us, earning small profits.
 But SNK had been struggling financially for years and couldn’t continue marketing the system, especially against stiff competition from the Game Boy Color.
 As such, parent company Universal Entertainment (creator of Lady Bug, Space Panic, and Mr. Do!) discontinued sales outside of Asia, asking stores to return all unsold stock ten months after launch.

 Twenty years on, prices for the Neo Geo Pocket Color hardware have remained affordable.
 However, costs for the library of thirty-one released games have generally risen steeply.
 Averages for loose games hover around $40, while those accompanied by the original case can exceed a $100.
 Those comfortable with digital versions have it a bit easier, with SNK routinely putting out proficient ports for eight dollars apiece.
 Sure, it’s not quite the same as holding a Neo Geo Pocket Color in your hands, but emulated play comes at a fraction of the price.